Catalog Description

 2. Conduct a job analysis.

-3. Analyze a job description.
+3. Write a job specification and job description.

-5. Practice and develop performance appraisal interviewing techniques.
+5. Practice and develop performance evaluation techniques.

 6. Write and deliver a Performance Improvement Plan (PIP).